Shopify/hydrogen-v1/.github/contributing.md

 If you are building or making changes to a component, be sure to read [What are headless components?](./contributing/headlesscomponents.md) and [How to build headless components](./contributing/howtobuildheadless.md).

-## Storefront API Typescript types
+## Storefront API TypeScript types

-You can directly import the Typescript type from `/packages/src/storefront-api-types.ts` which will match the full shape of the object from the Storefront API.
+You can directly import the TypeScript type from `/packages/src/storefront-api-types.ts` which will match the full shape of the object from the Storefront API.
 If you're working on a component, you're not guarnateed to get an object in the exact shape as that type, so wrap it in `PartialDeep` which is imported from `type-fest`.
 This will also force the component to be more defensive in handling optional properties.

 To update the types, follow the steps below, excluding the parts where you update the version.

-### Updating GraphQL and Typescript types to a new Storefront API version
+### Updating GraphQL and TypeScript types to a new Storefront API version

 We use `graphql-codegen` to automatically generate types for all of the Storefront API objects for a given version, and that version can be found in the `codegen.yml` file.